Fábio Magrão

-Fábio Joaquim Maciel da Silva (born 29 October 1977), known as Fábio Magrão, is a Brazilian football coach and former player, who is currently the technical director of the Brunei national football team.
+Fábio Joaquim Maciel da Silva (born 29 October 1977), known as Fábio Magrão, is a Brazilian football coach and former player.
 Previously, he was the head coach of Kuala Lumpur FA.
 He also had a successful career as a player, playing for Flamengo, one of the greatest teams in Brazil, and in the United Arab Emirates.

 Fábio replaced his compatriot Wanderley Junior as Kuala Lumpur's head coach in the middle of the 2017 Malaysia Premier League season and succeeded on winning 12 of his 14 games, taking Kuala Lumpur FA from eighth to first place and winning promotion.
 On 11 October 2017, he extended his contract with Kuala Lumpur for another year.
 In the 2018 Malaysia Super League, he successfully avoided relegation.

 Fábio became Timor-Leste senior and under-23 coach for the third time in 2021.
 His highest achievement for the national team was taking the under-23 team to third place in the 2022 AFF U-23 Championship.

 In January 2025, Fábio was unveiled as the new technical director of the Brunei national football team.
 After the departure of Vinícius Eutrópio a month later, he was given the reins of the team starting from the 2027 AFC Asian Cup qualification fixture against Lebanon in March.